-We at Broadview Press are pleased to offer the majority of our titles for sale as eBooks through Google Play, as well as through our website and bookstore partner platforms like RedShelf, VitalSource, Perusall and Campus eBookstore.
-We strongly recommend Google Play due to its ease of use, and as it provides both original page layout and flowing text formats when available in a single purchase.
+Broadview Press is pleased to offer the majority of our titles for sale as eBooks through Google Play, as well as through campus bookstore platforms such as RedShelf, VitalSource, Campus eBookstore, and Perusall.
+For individual purchases, we strongly recommend Google Play due to its ease of use.

 Information for Instructors

-If you are interested in having your students purchase their eBooks through your campus bookstore, please consult with the bookstore staff to determine the best method for doing so.
-In almost all cases, Broadview Press can make eBooks available to campus bookstores using one of the platforms mentioned above, depending on the bookstore’s existing affiliation.
+If you are interested in adopting a Broadview eBook through your campus bookstore, please consult with the bookstore staff to determine the best method for doing so.
+In almost all cases, Broadview Press can make eBooks available through the bookstore’s preferred platform.

 PDF or EPUB?